jkotra/jkotra.github.io/content/about/index.md

 Hi, I'm Jagadeesh Kotra.

 I am a self-taught programmer and an avid open-source contributor.
-I'm currently pursuing my bachelor's majoring in Mathematics, Physics, and Computer Science.

 I like to learn and experiment on subjects related to CS - Programming, Software development, Machine Learning/DL, and other fields.
 I like dipping my feet into uncharted waters now and then such as Web development occasionally.
 I enjoy learning and discovering new things.